asift91/Manual_Migration/option1.md

     - To access the containers and file share etc. navigate to storage account in resource       group in the portal.
     ![storage_account](images/storage-account.png)
 * **Database Template:**
-    - Creates an Azure Database for MySQL server. [click here](https://docs.microsoft.com/en-in/azure/mysql/)
+    - Creates an Azure Database for MySQL server.
+[Click-here](https://docs.microsoft.com/en-in/azure/mysql/)
     - Azure Database for MySQL is easy to set up, manage and scale.
 It automates the management and maintenance of your infrastructure and database server,including routine updates,backups and security.
 Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0
     - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server
     - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration